matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 affected the related functionality.
 Differences: Purpose, Scope, Timing, Depth, Pass/Fail Criteria.

 157) Difference between functional and non-functional testing?
 Answer: Functional: Verifies that the software apps functions and features work accordingly to the specified requirements and specifications.
 Consists of, Unit Testing, Integration, System, User Acceptance Testing (UAT) "what".
 Non-Functional: Evaluates performance, security, usability and reliability.
-Consists of: Performance, Security, Usability, Reliability "how".
+Consists of: Performance, Security, Usability, Reliability, "how".

 158) Describe the typical phases of software testing lifecycle STLC?
 Answer: Requirements Analysis, Test Planning, Test Design, Test Environment Setup, Test Execution, Defect Reporting and Tracking, Defect Resolution and Retesting, Test Closure.

 159) What is a Dependency Inversion?
 Answer: High level modules should not depend on low level modules.
 Both should depend on abstraction.